How to Start as a New Collection in Arctos

 Now that you’ve decided to join Arctos, there are a few steps before you can actually do anything in Arctos.
 First, ensure that your institution and collection(s) are registered in the Global Registry of Biological Repositories (GRBIO), and then you can create new institution/collection(s) in Arctos.

-All of this assumes that you have already completed the initial questionnaire, been in contact with Arctos about joining, and have a signed Memorandum of Understanding between your institution and Arctos.
+All of this assumes that you have already completed the Prospective Collection Form, been in contact with Arctos about joining, and have a signed Memorandum of Understanding between your institution and Arctos.

 Registering your Institution/ Collection(s) at GRBIO